w3f/polkadot-wiki/docs/learn/learn-opengov.md

 In OpenGov, a proposal can only be submitted by the Public.
 The proposal will enter a Lead-in period (for more information, see [Referenda Timeline](#referenda-timeline)), after which it will follow a specific [Track](#origins-and-tracks) depending on its Origin.
-There are 15 Origins, each with a different track.
+There are [15 Origins](../maintain/maintain-guides-opengov.md#origins-and-tracks-info), each with a different track.
+Different origins shape the duration of a referendum as well as how many referenda can be voted on simultaneously.
 For example, a treasury proposal can now have different origins depending on the amount to be spent and the type of proposal.
-A small tip of 5 KSM will use the Small Tipper origin, while funding for a conference requiring 20,000 KSM with use the Big Spender origin.
+A small tip will use the Small Tipper origin, while funding for a conference requiring substantial funds will use the Medium or Big Spender origin.

 The [Fellowship](#fellowship) can decide to [whitelist](#whitelisting) a proposal that will end in the Whitelist Caller origin.
 Those proposals will have a shorter Lead-in, Confirmation, and